radualexandrub/Study/Java/README.md

 }
 ```

-Note: we can override constructors (by using different parameters), and we can access the properties (variables) within the class using `this` keyword _(just to be more specific, mandatory only when we have the same variable names as the Class properties used as parameters in constructors --- in other words, we use this keyword only when the constructor parameters/variables have the same variable names as the Class properties/variables)_.
+Note: we can overeload constructors (by using different parameters), and we can access the properties (variables) within the class using `this` keyword _(just to be more specific, mandatory only when we have the same variable names as the Class properties used as parameters in constructors --- in other words, we use this keyword when the constructor parameters/variables have the same variable names as the Class properties/variables)_.

 <br/>